Spring Cleaning Must Do’s Inside and Out

 - Countertops.
 You wanted those granite counters when you bought your home.
 Now’s a good time clean and reseal them if necessary.

-- Wipe down all of your electronic devices from TV and computer screens, printers, keyboards , etc. Use LCD or microfiber cloths to rub away fingerprints and dust.
-Look for an electronic recycle center or place to bring your unused cell phones, printers, monitors etc.
+- Electronics.
+Wipe down all of your electronic devices — TV, computer screens, printers, keyboards, etc. Use LCD or microfiber cloths to rub away fingerprints and dust.
+Look for an electronic recycle center to bring your unused cell phones, printers, monitors etc.

 - Vents.
 Have you ever cleaned your bathroom vents?
 Take off the cover, clean it with soap and water.
 Vacuum any dust in nooks and crannies too.
-Plus, have your HVAC ducts professionally cleaned now that winter is over.
+Consider having your HVAC ducts professionally cleaned.

 - Chimney/Fireplace.
 Clean up ashes after your last fire of the season and close the damper to prevent rainwater, animals, and drafts to enter your home.